miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 - Go to the AWS Management Console.
 - Navigate to Amazon SageMaker.
 - Click "Create notebook instance."
-- Configure your notebook instance with a name, an IAM role with appropriate permissions, and choose the instance type.
+- Configure your notebook instance with a name, and an IAM role with appropriate permissions, and choose the instance type.
-- For "Permissions and encryption," you can choose the default settings or customize as needed.
+- For "Permissions and encryption", you can choose the default settings or customize as needed.
 - Create the notebook instance.

 **3. Access Your SageMaker Notebook**